Review Process and Procedure for EPA Non-Faculty Employees

 4.2.
 Challenges to a Committee Member

 4.2.1.
 Challenge by the Committee.
 If, in the opinion of the Committee, the membership of the Committee is for any reason inappropriate, then the Chair shall submit a written recommendation to the Chancellor that changes in membership are necessary to ensure objective and timely review in that case.
-Upon such request, the Chancellor shall have the discretion to make any changes to the Committee, including, but not limited to, replacement of the Chair, necessary for the Committee to function effectively.
+Upon such request, the Chancellor shall have the discretion to make any changes to the Committee necessary for the Committee to function effectively including, but not limited to, replacement of the Chair.
 The decision of the Chancellor regarding the disposition of such a request must be in writing and shall be included in the Official Record.

 4.2.2 Challenge by a party.
 Any party may request that a member of the Committee be removed.
-The party shall submit the request for removal of a Committee Member to the Chair in writing.
+The party shall submit the request for removal of a Committee Member to the Chair in writing no later than five (5) working days after receipt of the Notice described at Section 4.5.
 The Chair shall forward the request to the Chancellor.
 The decision of the Chancellor regarding the disposition of the request is final, must be in writing, and shall be included in the Official Record.

 Upon request of the Chair, the Office of the University Counsel ("OUC") may designate an attorney to provide procedural advice to the Committee.

 4.4 Confidentiality.
 Members of the Committee, parties, Assistants and witnesses shall maintain strict confidence concerning all aspects of the review process.
 This is required by state law as well as University policy.